NET-BYU/networking-course/_labs/nibbletorrent-peer.md

 - The default port must be `8088`.

+- The default destination folder must be the current directory.

 - Your program must be able to download the file associated with the torrent file.

 - You must upload and download data at the same time with other peers.